 Southeast Region Exempted Fishing Permits and Letters of Acknowledgement

-This page provides information on the authority of issuing exempted fishing permits (EFP) and letters of acknowledgment (LOA)for the fishing or harvesting of federally managed fish, in federal waters of the Gulf of Mexico, South Atlantic, and Caribbean for the purposes of research activity.
+Information on the authority of issuing exempted fishing permits and letters of acknowledgment for fishing or harvesting of federally managed fish in Gulf of Mexico, South Atlantic, and Caribbean federal waters for the purposes of research activity.

 For information about permitting requirements for marine sanctuaries, please contact: